django-cms/django-cms/docs/getting_started/installation.rst

   .. note::

-    Since django CMS 2.4 we only save the latest 25 publish revisions anymore.
+    As of django CMS 2.4, only the most recent 25 published revisions are saved.
+You can change this behaviour if required with :setting:`CMS_MAX_PAGE_PUBLISH_REVERSIONS`.
+Be aware that saved revisions
-    You can change this behavior with :setting:`CMS_MAX_PAGE_PUBLISH_REVERSIONS`.
+    will cause your database size to increase.

 .. _django-reversion: https://github.com/etianen/django-reversion
 .. _Compatible-Django-Versions: https://github.com/etianen/django-reversion/wiki/Compatible-Django-Versions